craigbarnes/dte/docs/dterc.md

 Width of vertical tab bar.
-Note that width of tab bar is automatically reduced to keep editing area at least 80 characters wide.
+Note that width of tab bar is automatically reduced to keep editing area at least 80 columns wide.
 Vertical tab bar is shown only if there's enough space.

 ## Local options